 Precautions For Using Prozac

-Discussing the following issues with your doctor before starting Prozac will help them to determine whether this drug is the best fit for you.
+Discussing the following issues with your doctor before starting Prozac will help them to determine whether this medication is the best choice for you.

 - If you have a medicine allergy or a reaction to any of the substances in capsules, tablets, or solutions, talk to your doctor.